meitalbensinai/AlgoTrainingNoSol/Algo - Common Ground/8 - Heuristic Methods/README.md

 # Heuristic Methods

-Read in Artificial Intelligence: A Modern Approach chapter 4 up to 4.2 (not including).
+Read in AIMA chapter 4 up to 4.2 (not including).

 Watch the youtube video "Mona Lisa approximated with 150 circles through hill climbing genetic algorithm"